ansharora25/VeggieChain/README.md

 How the Game Works

 Each day, the player decides:
 Plant Area: How many units of crop to plant

-Ship Quantity: How much inventory to send to market

-Price per Unit: Price offered at the city market

-Market Demand: Expected demand for the day
+Ship Quantity: How much inventory to send to market Price per Unit: Price offered at the city market Market Demand: Expected demand for the day

 The simulation models:
 Harvest with a one-day planting delay
 Spoilage at both farm and market
 Shipping capacity limits
 Sales, revenue, costs, and daily profit
 Cumulative profit and inventory visualization

 The dashboard updates with:

-Metrics (cash, inventories, sales, profit)

-Turn-by-turn history table
+Metrics (cash, inventories, sales, profit) Turn-by-turn history table
 Line charts for inventory and profit trends

 Key Learning Concepts
 VeggieChain introduces core supply chain ideas:
 Production planning
 Transportation constraints
 Demand fulfillment
 Spoilage & perishability
 Price vs. demand interactions
 Profit optimization through trade-offs

-Perfect for SCM students, business clubs, and classroom demonstrations.
+Perfect for SCM students, business clubs, and classroom demonstrations

 Tech Stack

 Python
 Streamlit (Web UI)
 Pandas (Tabular data and charts)

 Dataclasses (Model structure)